roblatour/Push2Run/help/help_v4.9.1.0.md

 and both actions will be performed assuming you have defined a Push2Run card for each.

 You can change the separating words the Push2Run uses in the Options - Separating Words window.

+Finally, in terms of listening for MQTT publications, you can have Push2Run listen for either the Payload only, or the Topic (and subtopics) and Payload.
+This is set in the Options - MQTT window.

+For example you can have Push2Run listen for a Payload of: true or a topic/subtopic and payload of camera/persondetected/true

 **Open** Open is the program, batch file, script file, file, or website that Push2Run will open when it hears the 'Listen for' phrase.